Furnace Design System

 Spacing

-Spacing is calculated using a base unit ($spacing-xs) multiplied by different scales on mobile and desktop breakpoints.
+Spacing is calculated using a base unit $spacing-xs / 4px multiplied by different scales on mobile and desktop breakpoints.

 Typography

-Our existing text classes weren't responsive, so that was a priority for any new type system.
+Responsive typography was a priority for any new type system we implemented.

-Resize the pen below to see the responsive type and spacing in action.
+Resize the pen below to see how responsive type and spacing work together:

 Shadows

-Shadows are defined as five gradually increasing elevations, corresponding to perceived z-index, or its relative distance "above" the page.
+Shadows are defined as five gradually increasing elevations, corresponding to perceived z-index, or an elements relative distance "above" others.

 Themes can customize these elevations, such as using none for a flat theme or tinting shadows with a color from their palette.